troy351/you-may-not-know/README.md

 - Chrome Bug: `mousedown` event will trigger a `mousemove` event immediately, even if the cursor not moved at all.
 - Undo/Redo: whenever an `undoStop` created, `redoStack` should be cleared.
+- Chrome will block videos with sound autoplay when click refresh button, manually run `video.play()` or just add `mute` attribute should solve this.

 - to be continued